Table of Contents

 The nuclei of the formatio reticularis are – contrary to the nuclei of the cranial nerves – diffuse in their differentiation.
-The nuclei can be categorised into a medial and lateral group by their localisation and into other groups by the transmitter they contain.
+The nuclei can be categorized into a medial and lateral group by their localization and into other groups by the transmitter they contain.

 The nuclei of the medial group contain rather large neurons, whereas those of the lateral group mainly consist of small neurons.
 The larger neurons form ascending and descending pathways with their axons, while the axons of the small neurons usually do not extend through the brain stem.

 Serotonin, noradrenaline, adrenaline, acetylcholine and dopamine are among the possible transmitters of the nuclei.

 One example of a serotoninergic nucleus are the raphe nuclei, which extend into the hypothalamus, the neocortex and the limbic system.
 They are located both in the medulla oblongata and the pons as well as the mesencephalon, whereby they are each located on either side of the midline.
 They play a crucial role in the modulation of emotions and moods.
 A release of serotonin also results in deep sleep.